nanophyto/Abil/paper/paper.md

 # Acknowledgements

-This work was supported by funding from the UK Research and Innovation Natural Environment Research Council (CoccoTrait, NE/X001261/1).
+This work was supported by funding from the UK Research and Innovation Natural Environment Research Council (CoccoTrait, NE/X001261/1; NERC GW4+ DTP studentship, NE/L002434/1).

 # References